darkdraken/IS4NetCore3/README.md

 In this repo youll find different implementations for Identity server and clients.

-The branches are in order and each one has is based on the previous so you can verify what's the difference between them.
+The branches are in order and each one is based on the previous so you can check what's the difference between them.

 ## Identity Server 4 Demos